-If you're serious about writing, the Bachelor of Creativity (Writing) will help develop your skills to produce a publishable manuscript by the end of the third year.
+If you're serious about writing, the Bachelor of Creativity (Writing) will help develop your skills to produce a manuscript you can submit to a publisher by the end of the third year.

 You can enrol full-time or part-time in the Bachelor of Creativity (Writing) beginning in year one.
 In some cases, you can enrol directly into year two or three if you are eligible for Recognition of Prior Learning (RPL).